St. Mary’s offers numerous incentives to active and former military members

 - Send all official academic transcripts to Admissions

 Active-duty military: The tuition rate for qualified part-time military students is $260 per credit hour.
+Only applicable for classes that satisfies the requirements for degree.
+Cannot be used for English as a second Language classes (ESL).
 For qualification requirements at the undergraduate level, contact Undergraduate Admission at 210-436-3126.

 Active-duty military, retired military, Department of Defense employees, and spouses of these groups qualify for the $260 per credit hour tuition with or without military/DOD tuition assistance.
 This per-credit hour rate is valid for part-time and full-time students.
+Only applicable for classes that satisfies the requirements for degree.
+Cannot be used for English as a second Language classes (ESL).
 Graduate students should contact Graduate Admission at 210-436-3101.

 Please note: The military tuition rate is not applicable to the Ph.D. programs or the School of Law at St. Mary’s University.